BJSmithIEEE/elmedia0/default/ks/README.md

 > ***TODO:***  *this should also be a table, for easier consumption*

 * `10ins` - Installation includes -- *WARNING: installation includes don't seem to work!
 So hardcoded into each Kickstart file, no 10inc.*
-* `15lcl` - Locale includes (e.g., dbResearch site, currently HSV-only -- *FUTURE: IP-based detection would require DHCP at install*)
+* `15lcl` - Locale includes (e.g., US Eastern or Central Timezone -- *FUTURE:* IP-based detection would require DHCP at install)
 * `20sec` - Security includes
 * `30net` - Network includes -- *IMPORTANT: the default network interface device is dynamically detected*
 * `40dev` - Device includes (e.g., basic storage) -- *IMPORTANT: the default storage device is dynamically detected*